Visma-AutoPay/http-signatures/README.md

 ### Security providers

-Default security providers are used for all operations: signing, verifying, parsing keys provided as PKCS#8 / X.509.
-If you don't add any third party provider then "Sun" providers will be used, like `SunRsaSign` for RSA, `SunEC` for elliptic curves , `SunJCE` for HMAC.
+Default security providers are used for all operations: signing, verifying and parsing keys provided as PKCS#8 / X.509.
+If you don't add any third-party provider then "Sun" providers will be used, like `SunRsaSign` for RSA, `SunEC` for elliptic curves and `SunJCE` for HMAC.

-To use a specific third party provider, add it as the first one.
+To use a specific third-party provider, add it as the first one.
 ```java
 Security.insertProviderAt(new BouncyCastleProvider(), 1);
 ```

-Support for Edwards-Curve signatures (`SignatureAlgorithm.ED_25519`) was added to JRE in Java 15.
-For older JREs a third party provider must be used.
+Support for Edwards-Curve signatures (`SignatureAlgorithm.ED_25519`, `Ed25519`)
+was added to JRE in Java 15.
+For older JREs, a third-party provider must be used.

 As [ECDSA signatures require IEEE P1363 format (raw)](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-10.html#name-ecdsa-using-curve-p-256-dss), algorithm `SHA256withECDSAinP1363Format` is used rather than `SHA256withECDSA`.